Above is a diagram of the HEXACO or six factor model of personality, as discovered by Lee and Ashton in the early 2000’s.

 - High conscientiousness.
 It is tough to be a CEO.
 It requires hard work and commitment and this is what is measured by conscientiousness

 - Openness – the characteristic of being open and receptive to new ideas and ways of doing things – varies widely amongst CEOs.
 Some are very flexible and welcoming of new ideas and others have their preferred and trusted ways of doing things.
 It is possible to succeed as a CEO using either of these approaches – it really depends on the challenges facing the organisation at the time of the CEO’s tenure.

-To find out how to measure these characteristics in prospective employees click here.
+To find out how to measure perfectionism and detail-mindedness in prospective employees, read more about our personality assessments.

 Lee, K. & Ashton, M. C. (2004).
 Psychometric properties of the HEXACO personality inventory.
 Multivariate Behavioral Research, 39, 329-358.